Browns’ Watson apologizes ‘to all the women I have impacted’

 As part of her decision, the retired federal judge noted Watson’s lack of remorse.

-Watson was asked in a pregame TV interview for his response to Robinson’s position that he hasn’t been contrite.
+Watson was asked in a pregame interview with the team’s in-house TV crew Friday for his response to Robinson’s position that he hasn’t been contrite.

 “Look, I want to say that I’m truly sorry to all of the women that I have impacted in this situation,” Watson said in the interview.
 “The decisions that I made in my life that put me in this position I would definitely like to have back, but I want to continue to move forward and grow and learn and show that I am a true person of character and I am going to keep pushing forward.”